Space For Humanity: Partnerships

-Programs

-Humanity-1: Citizen Astronaut Program
+Citizen Astronaut Program and Selection

-Space for Humanity is to launch the planet's first Sponsored Citizen Astronaut Program to send citizens of diverse racial, economic, and disciplinary backgrounds into space on Humanity-1.
-S4H has opened an application process for leaders, from any walk of life, to apply for an opportunity to go to space.
-Applications are being collected for spaceflight seats in 2021.
+Space for Humanity launched its Sponsored Citizen Astronaut Program to send citizens of diverse racial, economic, and disciplinary backgrounds into space on Humanity-1.
+S4H opened the application for those from any walk of life to apply for an opportunity to go to space.
+They began accepting applications for their first program in 2019.

-Planning and Mission

-In 2019, Space for Humanity began to accept applications from citizens around the world to travel to space as soon as flights are commercially available.
-In July 2021, Space for Humanity reopened the application for the program for sponsoring a group of leaders to join the program.

-The end goal of this program is to inspire leaders with a new perspective from the Overview Effect to bring back to the world.
+Since its inception, Space for Humanity has sent two individuals above the Karman Line with Blue Origin while moving to fulfill its mission, to inspire leaders with a new perspective from the Overview Effect to bring back to the world.